ozgrakkurt/sbbf-rs-safe/README.md

 The `Filter::as_bytes` method can be used to restore the filter from given bytes.

-This is an exact implementation of the bloom filter described in [parquet bloom filter spec](https://github.com/apache/parquet-format/blob/master/BloomFilter.md).
+This is intended to be an exact implementation of the bloom filter described in [parquet bloom filter spec](https://github.com/apache/parquet-format/blob/master/BloomFilter.md).
-The only difference it this one uses `wyhash`, if you would like to implement parquet spec using it, you can use xxhash and call pre-hashed `*_hash` methods of the filter.